cpplain/launch-school-core-curriculum/rb101/lesson_4/notes.md

 - The element assignment notation of string can be used to change the value of a specific character.
 - `str[0] = 'c'` assigns the character 'c' to the first character in the string.
-- This method is destructive (i.e, it mutates the string).
+- This method is destructive (i.e., it mutates the string).

 #### Array Element Assignment